jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 	- No contract or agreement was provided showing the terms of engagement between Findlay City Schools and the investigator or investigative agency.
 2. **Lack of 'Culture' Issue Details**
 	- The response did not include specific information about the alleged "culture" issues within Findlay First Edition (FFE).
+3. **No written correspondence between Superintendents and Investigator**
+	- Their disclosure only contained one email between anyone within FCS and investigator.
+	- Standard practice in professional investigations involves regular written updates and correspondence to document progress and decisions.
+	- This lack of documentation makes it **impossible** to verify the integrity of the investigation process or trace how conclusions were reached.
+!!! note "FYI"
+	If additional correspondence exists but was not disclosed, FCS would coninue to be in direct violation of Ohio's public records laws.
 ### These omissions are significant because:
 - The missing contract raises questions about the scope and parameters of the investigation.
 - The absence of details about cultural issues leaves the nature and extent of the problems unclear, despite being a central concern in the investigation.